José Luis Villarreal

 José Luis Villarreal (born 17 March 1966) is an Argentine association football coach and former player.
-He is the new coach of the newborn Miami Beach Club de Fútbol, that will play the United Premier Soccer League.
+He is the new coach of the newborn Miami Beach Club de Fútbol, that will play in the United Premier Soccer League.
 He is the former head coach of Jacksonville Armada FC of the North American Soccer League.

 Villarreal was part of the Argentina squad at the 1992 King Fahd Cup in Saudi Arabia and usually played in midfield.
 He has played for clubs in Argentina, Mexico, France, and Spain, spending the majority of his time with Buenos Aires club Boca Juniors and hometown Club Atlético Belgrano in Córdoba.
 His eye for talent has led him to the scouting and recruiting of some of South America's top football talent, namely fellow Argentine Lionel Messi.

 Club career

 Born in Córdoba, Córdoba Province, Villarreal began playing football with local side San Lorenzo de Las Flores at age 16.
 He signed with Club Atlético Belgrano where he would play two seasons before moving to Boca Juniors.
 He won the 1992 championship in his five-year stint with Boca Juniors.
 The following year he signed for Boca's arch-rivals River Plate, where he played from 1993 to 1995.

 Villarreal played one season in France at Montpellier before moving to Mexican side C.F.
 Pachuca during the 1997 season.
 Reoccurring injuries forced Villarreal to return to Argentina where he played for his home side Belgrano in 1998.
 He played in Argentina for the remainder of his career and after a short stint at Estudiantes he returned once more before retiring with Belgrano in 2004.